 Terms & Conditions

-1- Accommodation: Full load camping arrangements on the mountain with a large mess tent.
+1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and kitchen tent.
 Stay from the Day 1 to Day 4 (Chika to Chhatru).
 You will camp on the trek (3 person sharing basis).

 2- Meals: All meals during the trek starting with Lunch on Day 1 till Breakfast on Day 5.
 (Veg.
 Only)

 3- Camping charges: All trekking permits and forest camping charges are included (if any).

 4- Transportation: From Manali to Manali.